Block withholding resilience: How Bitcoin works

 Why should miners immediately release a newly discovered block?
 This is implicitely assumed in the Bitcoin founding article, but in fact it is not properly incentivized.
 Could a miner validating a block try to widen the gap even further by secretly mining on top of that block?
 Could he devise a block withholding strategy giving him an advantage compared to the honest strategy?

 \begin{definition} The official blockchain is the chain of blocks with the most of proof-of-work. \end{definition} In other words, the official blockchain is the chain of blocks which maximizes the quantity $\sum \Delta_i$ where $\Delta_i$ is the difficulty parameter included in the $i$-th block.
-Most ot the time it is the longest blockchain because the difficulty parameter is locally constant (updated every 2016 block period).
+Most ot the time it is the longest blockchain because the difficulty parameter is locally constant.

 \begin{definition} The honest strategy consists in always mining on top of the last block of the official blockchain. \end{definition}